subquery/documentation/docs/README.md

         </div>
       </li>
     </ul><br>
-    For further frequently asked questions, please see our <router-link :to="{path: '/faqs/faqs.html'}">FAQ's</router-link> page.
+    Got more questions?
+Visit our <router-link :to="{path: '/faqs/faqs.html'}">FAQ's</router-link> page.
   </div>
 </section>
 <section class="main">
   <div>
     <div class="lastIntroduce lastIntroduce_1">
-        <h5>Integrating with your Custom Chain?</h5>
+        <h5>Integrate with your Custom Chain</h5>
         <p>Whether you're building a new parachain or an entirely new blockchain on Substrate — SubQuery can help you index and troubleshoot your chain's data.
-SubQuery is designed to easily integrate with a custom Substrate based chain.</p>
+SubQuery helps you easily integrate with a custom Substrate-based chain.</p>
         <span class="more">
           <router-link :to="{path: '/build/manifest.html#custom-substrate-and-cosmos-chains'}">LEARN HOW TO INTEGRATE WITH YOUR CHAIN</router-link>
         </span>
     </div>
     <div class="lastIntroduce lastIntroduce_2">
         <h5>Support and Contribute</h5>
-        <p>Have a question or are interested in knowing more or how you can contribute?
+        <p>Have a question or interested in knowing how you can contribute?
 We’d love to hear from you.
 Please contact us via email or social media from the links below.
 Need technical expertise?
 Join our Discord community and receive support from our passionate community members. </p>
         <a class="more" target="_blank" href="https://discord.com/invite/subquery">JOIN THE CONVERSATION ON DISCORD</a>
     </div>
     </div>